msrumon/pxlhut-backend-assignment/README.md

 Now, send requests as shown in all the `.http` files inside the [`tasks`](./tasks) directory.
 Make sure to replace `access_token`s and `refresh_token`s wherever necessary.

+Alternatively, you can import the [Postman collection](./tasks//collection.postman.json) and run the APIs as well.

 <!-- > If you wanna look into the application container and see what's happening in there, run `docker container attach pxlhut`. -->

 ## Stop